nretza/GUIMesh/README.md

 Run GUIMesh.py, import the *.step file and set the necessary material information.
 [This](Documents/GUIMesh%20User%20Manual.pdf) is a well done visual guide through the program by its original author Marco Gui Alves Pinto for reference.

 **IMPORTANT:** In order to allow an errorless conversion, make sure to resolve all subassemblys in Solidworks.
-The The exported Step file should only contain `Part` objects
+The exported Step file should only contain `Part` objects
 ## changes made

 * updated for python 3